khakhalin/notes/tools/pandas.md

 * `[[something]]` simply means "a list of lists".
 It's a type thing, not a separate synatx.
 * Select columns by label: `d['x']`.
 Alternative spelling: `d.x`.
 Returns a series.
 * Select rows by label: `d.loc[1]`.
 Works for both df (returns a row-series), and for column-series (returns a single value).
+* To cast a single value from a row-series into just a value, use `.values[0]` at the end.
 * Iterating through rows: either `for i in range(d.shape[0]): d.loc[i]`, or `for key,val in d.iterrows()`  (in both cases we get row-series).
 To slice into slivery dataframes, one could use `d.loc[[i]]`, but usefulness of that is unclear.
 * **Chained Assignment**: a problem while writing to a frame, selecting by both column and row.
     * Good: reference both by label (index): `d.loc[1,'x']`